 Born in Spokane, Washington, Jim Hodges has been based in New York City since the early 1980s, when he came to study painting at Pratt Institute.
 Eschewing the medium early on in his career, he evolved in the late 1980s and early 1990s the thoughtful, materials-based practice that characterizes his work to this day.
 Hodges’s work typically begins with humble, even overlooked materials—silk scarves and flowers, mirrors, light bulbs, glass, clothing, metal chains, decals, and sheet music—that he transforms through simple gestures or actions such as drawing, sewing, folding or unfolding, transferring, cutting, assembling, and unraveling.
 These acts of poetic reconsideration elevate his pieces to other levels of interpretation and meaning.
 The results are poignant sculptural meditations on life, love, loss, and a range of human experience.

-Hodges came of age as an artist in the late 1980s and 90s, an intense period in American society marked by censorship, political conservatism, and the height of the AIDS crisis.
+Hodges came of age as an artist in an intense period in American society marked by censorship, political conservatism, and the height of the AIDS crisis.
 Many of his early works, including A Diary of Flowers (1994), comprised of doodled coffeehouse napkins pinned to the wall, have been discussed and interpreted through the lens of loss and memorial that marked this moment.
 Indeed, Hodges is part of a generation of sculptors, including Felix Gonzalez-Torres, Robert Gober, Roni Horn, Kiki Smith, and Katharina Fritsch, who collectively ushered in a new visual language in the 1990s distinguished by generosity, metaphor, and restraint.
 This approach was in sharp contrast to the more acerbic, didactic language-based art that characterized the preceding decade.

 Co-curators Olga Viso, Executive Director of the Walker Art Center, and Jeffrey Grove, Senior Curator of Special Projects & Research at the Dallas Museum of Art, who both have long histories working with Jim Hodges, took inspiration from the artist when organizing the exhibition.
 Instead of displaying the work chronologically, they worked closely with Hodges to conceive a sequence of themed rooms that bring together a variety of artworks across media and time to elicit a range of impressive environments or experiences.
 The series of mirrored wall works titled Movements (2005–2009), for example, dapple brilliant reflected light, as well as the viewer’s own reflection, on the surrounding floors and walls.
 These works conjure feelings of lightness and dispersion in contrast to the dark, sensorial environment of the adjacent dark gate (2008), a rarely exhibited room-size installation that also engages the viewer’s sense of smell.

 In addition to showcasing rarely seen works, including Untitled (Gate) (1991), and ghost (2008)—a work that has never been shown in the U.S.—Jim Hodges: Give More Than You Take debuts a new work made specifically for the exhibition.
-Untitled (one day it all comes true) (2013), an expansive wall tapestry that is one of the most labor-intensive and epic works by the artist to date, is comprised of thousands of individual pieces of denim in every shade of the material’s spectrum.
+Untitled (one day it all comes true) (2013), an expansive wall tapestry that is one of the most labor-intensive and epic works by the artist to date, is comprised of hundreds of individual pieces of denim in every shade of the material’s spectrum.

 Jim Hodges: Give More Than You Take and its accompanying Walker-designed catalogue, the first publication of its kind exploring Hodges’s career, positions his work in the context of its time and illuminates its singularity and subtle, radical subversion.
 No other artist of his generation has tackled the notions of beauty, sentimentality and craft as forthrightly as Hodges, harnessing all its delights and discomforts with such audacity and integrity.